AshRepartoFerramenta/AshRepartoFerramenta/README.md

 to move on a different place studing as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge .

-Love my life,my dog and my wife.
+Love my life,dog and wife.

 I'm an Optimistic person,nature and travel lovers.